Developing a Risk for Falls Care Plan: Facility Guide

 For risk for falls care plans, it’s important to review care outcomes during and after intervention implementation.
 Keep track of patient safety events like falls and “near misses” to ensure that care strategies are effective.
 Goals and interventions can be adjusted at any time to address any changes in the patient’s condition.

-Update Your Nursing Care Plans to Optimize Health Outcomes
+Update Your Nursing Care Plans and Optimize Health Outcomes

-Falls are detrimental to patients and care facilities, but can be completely avoided with proper care.
-Ensuring that your facility has a well-written risk for falls care plan is the first step to improving patient safety and ensuring optimal health outcomes.
-Follow our IntelyCare newsletter for more facility guides and evidence-based care improvement tips — at no cost to you.
+Falls harm not just patients, but care facilities too.
+Ensuring your team has a well-written risk for falls care plan is a key step toward improving patient safety.
+Get the IntelyCare newsletter for more facility guides and evidence-based care improvement tips.